a-rey/CISCO_configs/README.md

   - `vlan` is the encapsulated VLAN ID on the trunk matching this subnet.
 It _must_ match the VLAN ID configured on the switch.
   - `native` keyword is used to specify the native VLAN on the trunk that the switch sends untagged
 - `Router(config-subif)#ip address <ip> <mask>`
+  - Encapsulation must be configured first before this command

 Defining native VLAN on _physical_ interface (for untagged traffic):